Ranked List of the Best Pre-Med Schools

 Do You Have a Balanced College List?

-The schools on this list are highly-selective and will be considered “reaches” for most sctudents.
-It’s important to have a balanced college list to maximize your chances of getting into a good fit school.
+The schools on this list are highly selective and are “reaches” for most students.
+It’s important to have a balanced college list to maximize your chances of getting into a good-fit school.
 A student should apply to 8-12 schools, with 25% being safety schools, 40% target schools, and 35% reach schools.

-You can also search for schools based on preferences like location, major, cost, and more.
+Your chances of getting accepted determine whether a school is a safety, target, or reach.
+Our free Admissions Chances Calculator makes it easy to identify which schools fall into each category.
+It also estimates your chances of acceptance and offers personalized tips to strengthen your application, and lets you search for schools based on preferences like location, major, cost, and more.
 Give it a try to get a jumpstart on your college strategy.